MPL Medial Patella Luxation

 BULLDOG MPL SURGERY TIMING:

-Early surgery can prevent the onset of arthritis or/and other knee injuries
+🚨Early surgery can prevent the onset of arthritis or/or other knee injuries

 BULLDOG MPL SURGICAL REPAIR PROGNOSIS: